Odd-One-Out: Anomaly Detection by Comparing with Neighbors: Data Generation Details

-Our anomaly generation process is automatic.
-To ensure the quality of the generated anomalies, we perform several checks.
-For example, during positional or rotational anomaly creation, if a part detaches from the main body during deformation, we reject the anomaly and try again with adjusted parameters.
-Similarly, if removing a part makes the shape impractical, we discard it and try removing a different part.
-For fracture anomaly, if a particular fracture removes more than 90\% or less than 10\% of an object we discard the sample and regenerate another fracture.
+\textbf{Quality checks.} Our anomaly generation process is fully automated, with multiple quality checks to ensure reliable samples.
+For positional or rotational anomaly creation, we discard and regenerate any instance where a part detaches from the main body during deformation.
+Similarly, if removing a part results in an impractical shape, we try a different part instead.
+For fracture anomalies, we discard the sample where the fracture removes more than 90\% or less than 10\% of an object, regenerating a new fracture in these cases.
 Finally, we ensure the anomalous region of an object is visible from at least one viewpoint.

-To generate a realistic scene environment, we use PBR materials~\cite{thai2024low} for floors and HDRI environment maps~\cite{zaal2021polyhaven} for image-based lighting to illuminate scenes.
+\textbf{Assets.} To generate a realistic scene environment, we use PBR materials~\cite{thai2024low} for floors and HDRI environment maps~\cite{zaal2021polyhaven} for image-based lighting to illuminate scenes.
 We randomly select a pair of PBR material and HDRI environment maps from the assets to randomize the scene background.
-Objects are placed randomly such that no collisions occur, and each object's rotational poses are obtained using Blender's rigid body simulation~\cite{blender}.
 We employed Blender 2.93~\cite{blender} with Cycles ray-tracing renderer for photo-realistic rendering.
 Blender 2.93 is released under the GNU General Public License (GPL, or “free software”), and the PBR and HDRI maps are released under the CC0 license.

+\textbf{Rendering and view selection.} We render each scene from various viewpoints sampled from a hemisphere around the scene origin.
+The viewpoint is parameterized in spherical coordinates where azimuth values are sampled uniformly over [0, $2\pi$) and elevation values are uniformly sampled in [$\pi/9$, $2\pi/9$].
+We adjust the radius in the range [1.5, 2.5] to ensure that all the objects in the scene are visible (even if partially) in the rendered view.

 Our framework can easily be trained with real-world manufacturing scene environments.
 Our model relies solely on 2D supervision, making the data collection process much easier.
 We also do not need precise annotation of 3D bounding boxes as they are not used during training.
 For annotating instance-wise anomaly labels, we can use 2D bounding boxes, which can be projected in 3D using Visual Hull \cite{kutulakos2000theory}, then used for coarse localization.